cloudquery/cq-provider-aws/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Cloudquery Code of Conduct](https://github.com/cloudquery/cloudquery/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [INSERT EMAIL HERE](mailto:INSERT EMAIL HERE).

+## I don't want to read this whole thing I just have a question!!!

+> **Note:** Please don't file an issue to ask a question.
+You'll get faster results by reaching out to the community on our [discord channel](https://cloudquery.io/discord)

 ## What should I know before I get Started

 ### Cloudquery Architecture